♦ Introduction ♦

 The Old Way

-In contrast to the circumstances of civilization noted above, our hunter-gatherer ancestors had little opportunity to succumb to the problem of ego Buddha pointed out, i.e., “the illusion of self originates and manifests itself in a cleaving to things”.
+In contrast to the circumstances of civilization I have just outlined, our hunter-gatherer ancestors had little opportunity to succumb to the problem of a separate self as Buddha pointed out, i.e., “the illusion of self originates and manifests itself in a cleaving to things”.
 Our ancestors, following the old way, were frequently on the move.
 “The illusion of self” could not develop as it does in the settled conditions of civilized society.
+Only when you settle down in one place for generations, can you accumulate enough things to augment “the illusion of self”!

 Moreover, hunter-gatherer survival was best accomplished by group egalitarian instincts, with hierarchical instincts playing a minor social role.
 Any over expression of hierarchical instinct would threaten group cohesion and cooperation that was crucial for survival.
 In these circumstances, there would be little need for an ideal touting personal salvation in God, a “Spirit of Light”, or whatever.
 The visceral ‘social security’ felt by belonging to one’s group was ample salvation.